Employment Law advice

 Access a wealth of knowledge

-As a client, you will have access to our employment law document library to support you in your decision making process.
-We can also help by undertaking gap analysis and identifying areas where your team could do with additional support.
-We provide the service and/or the training to support and upskill your internal team.
+As a client, you will have access to an employment law document library to support you in your decision making process.
+Our partners can also help by undertaking gap analysis and identifying areas where your team could do with additional support.
+They provide the service and/or the training to support and upskill your internal team.

 Dealing with ACAS Early Conciliation and preparing for tribunals

-We can also be on hand to assist where the employment relationship has broken down or there has been an application for ACAS Early Conciliation.
-Our consultants can guide you through the process and conduct negotiations through ACAS to reach a satisfactory conclusion.
+Our partners can also be on hand to assist where the employment relationship has broken down or there has been an application for ACAS Early Conciliation.
+The consultants can guide you through the process and conduct negotiations through ACAS to reach a satisfactory conclusion.